bienflorencia/personal-site/content/post/IUCNdistributionMapsUruguay/index.md

 </table>
 <img src="/img/IUCN_distributionData.png" width="100%" style="display: block; margin: auto;" />

-Around 12 % of the species recorded in Uruguaya are not present in the counrty acccording to IUCN.
+Around 12% of the species recorded in Uruguay are not represented in the distribution maps of IUCN.

 And, that's all !
 -----------------